maltesa/vite-react-tailwind-example/README.md

 This is a sample project (a web music player) for the Open Campus Frontend Developer Programm.
 It uses vite, react and tailwindcss.

+# Course State

+_The state after the course session can be found in the `after-course` Branch._

 # Setup Steps

 _The state after the setup can be found in the `after-setup` Branch._